 Purple Walk for Epilepsy

 In 2015, Epilepsy Toronto started their very own walk; a chance to walk in solidarity with others who care about epilepsy.
 In Auguest 2017, our lab joined many others in the second annual purple walk to show our support, same as the year before.
-The next Purple Walk for Epilepsy will be on June 9th, 2018, strating the walk from the Trinity Square.
-More information about this year Purple walk can be found in here.
+The next Purple Walk for Epilepsy will be in June 2020.

 Purple Walk 2018, June 9th